27 Feb Compliance Report: Cyber Security Dominates Risk In The Financial Services Boardroom

 – Rob Hegedus is CEO at Sera-Brynn, a global Cybersecurity Audit and Advisory firm.

-Contributors: Colleen H. Johnsons, Senior Cyber Legal Analyst; Heather Engel, Chief Strategy Officer.
+Contributors: Colleen H. Johnson, Senior Cyber Legal Analyst; Heather Engel, Chief Strategy Officer.

 Sera-Brynn is a global cyber risk management audit and advisory firm.
 Founded in 2011 by former members of the U.S. intelligence community, Sera-Brynn is ranked #9 worldwide on the Cybersecurity 500 list.
 Sera-Brynn’s clients include many of the world’s most admired and recognized brands.
 Sera-Brynn is also the only cybersecurity firm in North America directly partnered with a large multi-billion-dollar financial institution, providing it unique insight into and experience with the global financial network.